 Media Instead of Gala.
 We were opening the Indianapolis market.
-And though the gala approach had been a standard feature of the award program for since its inception, I thought there could be a much better use for that sizable annual investment.
+And though the gala approach had been a standard feature of the award program since its inception, I thought there could be a much better use for that sizable annual investment.

 Massive Media Campaign.
-We negotiated a major TV by with one broadcast station.
+We negotiated a major TV buy with one broadcast station.
 The single station gave us leverage in the negotiations.
 Furthermore, I worked with a media buying firm to get nearly twice the gross rating points of any other local advertiser.

 Collaborative Creative.
 The TV commercials were "donuts" with a CCA intro and ending tag.
 In the middle were two or three of the winners.
 This approach to co-branding and spot-sharing generated tremendous brand equity for all.
-We also were able to include some print, radio and outdoor using barter.
+We also were able to include some print, radio, and outdoor using barter.
 We also offered our winners the opportunity to buy additional spots also using the donut approach.
 Many of the winners were small businesses who normally could not afford TV advertising.
 This also became an additional source of revenue for the client.

 Celebrity Emcee.
 The first year introducing the award is challenging because there is little awareness of what it is.
-To establish instant credibility with this predominately older group, I hired Bob Eubanks (The Newlywed Game) to be he emcee.
+To establish instant credibility with this predominately older group, I hired Bob Eubanks (The Newlywed Game) to be the emcee.
 It was an instant hit.
 Not only did Bob emcee the event, but we used in likeness in the print ads and his voice for the TV and radio commercials.
-He also was interviewed by a local news cast which got additional exposure.
+He also was interviewed by a local newscast which got additional exposure.
 Bob also posed with all the winners for photographs.
-We printed 8x10s and then mailed as a follow up after the event.
+We printed 8x10s and then mailed them as a follow up after the event.

 Impact Mailer.
 Winners were informed with a packet of material mailed in a 9 x 12 envelope.
 It cost over $4.00.
-A follow up phone call set up an appointment where a rep explained the licensing program.
+A follow-up phone call set up an appointment where a rep explained the licensing program.
 The problem was that most recipients had no recollection of the big packet.
 To solve the problem, I sent out a simple letter of congratulations via certified mail.
 Though it added $2.50 to each mailer, the recipients were required to sign for it.
 Response rate tripled.
 The following year I took advantage of a program that the USPS offered where you could upload your letter's content to their sight and upload your mailing list.
 The piece they received looked like official government correspondence.
 This saved a ton of time and got an even better response.